falkr/ttm4175/pages/prep-iot-mqtt.md

 ## New: Client-Broker

-Now imagine a system where the components are more separate form each other, and do not communicate directly with each other.
+Now imagine a system where the components are more separate from each other, and do not communicate directly with each other.
 We can achieve this by introducing a component that decouples the sensors and the controllers.
 We call that component a **broker**, shown in the figure below: